skylarstein/kitten-scraper/README.md

 box_file_id : 'id'
 box_jwt : 'xxx_xxx_config.json'

-# Bonus configuration: dog mode!
+# Bonus configuration: Dog mode!
 There are some slight differences when running Kitten Scraper with Canine Foster reports.
-To enable canine mode, add the following line:
+To enable "dog mode", add the following line, or optionally include -d or --dog_mode from the command line.
 dog_mode : True
 ```